ChanthMiao/ghc-wiki-mirror/cross-compilation/targets.md

 We would like cross-platform support to be similar:

-  - Any `ghc` compiler can include logic for every supported target platform.
+  - Any `ghc` compiler would include logic for every supported target platform.

   - A run-time system compiled for a target platform might be installed by `ghcup`.
 Eventually a run-time system might be